Baqend/guide/src/index.md

 });
 ```

-The device class can be extended with custom fields like any other class in baqend.
+The device class can be extended with custom fields like any other class in Baqend.
 This allows you to save additional
 data with your device, which you can later use to query the devices that should receive a push notification.
 To persist
 additional data with your device while registering it, you can pass a Device object to the registration method.